fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 })
 ```

-Now we are using the port defined in [environment variable](https://en.wikipedia.org/wiki/Environment_variable) _PORT_ or port 3001 if the environment variable _PORT_ is undefined.
-Fly.io and Heroku configures application port based on the environment variable.
+Now we are using the port defined in the [environment variable](https://en.wikipedia.org/wiki/Environment_variable) _PORT_ or port 3001 if the environment variable _PORT_ is undefined.
+Fly.io and Heroku configure the application port based on that environment variable.

 #### Fly.io

-If you decide to use the [Fly.io](https://fly.io/) begin by installing Fly.io following [this](https://fly.io/docs/hands-on/install-flyctl/).
-After that you should [create an account](https://fly.io/docs/hands-on/sign-up/) to the service.
+If you decide to use [Fly.io](https://fly.io/) begin by installing their flyctl executable following [this guide](https://fly.io/docs/hands-on/install-flyctl/).
+After that you should [create a Fly.io account](https://fly.io/docs/hands-on/sign-up/).

 By default everyone gets two free virtual machines that can be used for running two apps at the same time.

-Note that we have added the Fly.io instructions in this course 28th August.
-If you run in problems, please ask help in Discord!
+Note that the Fly.io instructions have only been added to this course on the 28th of August 2022.
+If you run into problems, please ask for help in Discord!

-Start by [authenticating](https://fly.io/docs/hands-on/sign-in/)  in command line with the command
+Start by [authenticating](https://fly.io/docs/hands-on/sign-in/) via command line with the command

 ```bash
 fly auth login
 ```

 *Note* if the command _fly_ does not work in your machine, you can try the longer version _flyctl_.
-Eg. in Mac, both forms of the command work.
+Eg. on MacOS, both forms of the command work.

-Initializing an app happens by giving the following command in the root directory of the app
+Initializing an app happens by running the following command in the root directory of the app

 ```bash
 fly launch
 ```

-Give app a name or let Fly.io to autogenerate one.
-Pick a region where the app is run.
+Give the app a name or let Fly.io autogenerate one.
+Pick a region where the app will be run.
 Do not create a postgres database for the app since it is not needed.

 The last question is "Would you like to deploy now?", answer yes and your app is also deployed to the Fly.io servers.

-If all goes well the app is now up and running.
-You can open it to the browser with command
+If all goes well, the app should now be up and running.
+You can open it in the browser with the command

 ```bash
 fly launch
 ```

-After the initial setup, when app code has changed, it can be deployed to production with command
+After the initial setup, when the app code has been updated, it can be deployed to production with the command

 ```bash